JEE Main

-This article will give you the complete list of the Physics Important Derivation, which comprises a very important section of the syllabus.
+This article will give you the complete list of the Physics Important Derivation, which comprises a critical section of the syllabus.

 Class XII board syllabus covers a considerable chunk of the JEE Syllabus.
 Therefore, the students need to be thorough with the topics of the board examination.
 If a candidate scores well in the board examination, the chances are that they might score well in the JEE Exam as well.
 The students should take advantage of the time and thoroughly brush up on the important topics to score better in the examination.